 You may have heard this question, or asked it yourself: why bother studying things that are millions or billions of miles away in space?
 HTE, among other things, is a project that addresses that question.

 For more background about the Phoenix Cluster, including how it was discovered and the meaning of its adopted name, we have interviewed the first author Michael McDonald.
 Michael has recently started a Hubble postdoctoral Fellowship at the Kavli Institute for Astrophysics and Space Research at the Massachusetts Institute of Technology.
 He received Bachelor degrees and a Masters of Science from Queen’s University in Canada, and a PhD from the University of Maryland.

-Following the success of our first poetry competition last year, Chandra X-ray Observatory and Jonathan Taylor, Senior Lecturer in Creative Writing, have run a second competition, in which Creative Writing students at De Montfort University in the U.K. were invited to write poems inspired by some of Chandra's findings and research areas.
-For the first installment, two out of the four winning entries are shown below (See also part two).
-All of the entries explore, in their different ways, the overlap between poetry and scientific discovery.
-Congratulations to the winners and everyone involved for making this unique competition possible.
+Following the success of our first poetry competition last year, the Chandra X-ray Observatory and Jonathan Taylor, Senior Lecturer in Creative Writing, have now run a second competition, in which Creative Writing students at De Montfort University in the U.K. were invited to write poems inspired by some of Chandra's findings.
+The final two entries of the four winning pieces are included here.
+Congratulations to all four winners.

 Please note this is a moderated blog.
 No pornography, spam, profanity or discriminatory remarks are allowed.
 No personal attacks are allowed.
 Users should stay on topic to keep it relevant for the readers.